 There’s also a broker desk fee, which is the cost to “hang” your license with the broker.
 This could be $100 a year or more, depending on the brokerage.
 Two additional annual fees are the National Association of Realtors and your local real estate board.
 These could reach a combined total of around $1000 a year.

 Advertising expenses can range greatly.
 Some agents may choose to advertise on social media for free, while others may opt to run paid ads.
 Advertising is effective, but often costly.
-Besides social media, there’s newspapers, flyers, mailers, sponsoring events, and more.
+Besides social media, there are newspapers, flyers, mailers, sponsoring events, and more.

 Some agents may decide their own personal website and hosting is the right route.
 The advertising fees to get your name out can range from $1750 to $3500 a year, but again can really vary depending on the depth of the advertising and the method.